Wheat - Chicago Prices

 What are the long-term drivers of Wheat - Chicago prices?

-Over the 1 Year horizon the outlook is bullish due to drivers such as: - The net positions of speculators on COMEX - Grain exports from Kazakhstan - Movements in the Turkish Lira - Global Wheat Production Stocks Br(None) The top contrary drivers for the 1 Year horizon are: - EWMA-based technical analysis
+Over the 1 Year horizon the outlook is bullish due to drivers such as: - Movements in the Turkish Lira - Grain exports from Kazakhstan Br(None) The top contrary drivers for the 1 Year horizon are: - Satellite-observed activity in Idaho (United States) - Long term price trends - EWMA-based technical analysis

 Will the price of Wheat - Chicago go up?